comstud/atvroms/tx9s/README.md

 This is an image that contains a magisk-patched boot image (made with Magisk 26.3).
 It is based off of the `khadas_pie_AOSP_20200711_arm64_to_BB2_Pro image`, which we've found to work for S912 AMLOGIC cpus, as are found in Tanix TX9S and some iHomelife boxes.
 Maybe only works with the DDR2 RAM based models?

-Also included here is a custom.sh script that you can (and should) have immediately after flashing the image.
+Also included here is a custom.sh script that you can (and should) use immediately after flashing the image. (see below.)

 It does the following things: